With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreHo Chunk Nation Behavioral Health is a mental health clinic in La Crosse County, WI, located at Three Rivers House, 724 Main Street, 54601.
+Learn MoreHo Chunk Nation Behavioral Health is one of mental health facilities in La Crosse County, Wisconsin, located at Three Rivers House, 724 Main Street, 54601 zip code.
 Ho Chunk Nation Behavioral Health provides outpatient treatment and telemedicine/telehealth.
-Ho Chunk Nation Behavioral Health offers integrated dual diagnosis disorder treatment, behavior modification and individual psychotherapy to adults, seniors 65 or older and young adults.
-Additional services offered at Ho Chunk Nation Behavioral Health include integrated primary care services, suicide prevention services and education services.
+Ho Chunk Nation Behavioral Health provides dialectical behavior therapy, trauma therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Additional services provided at Ho Chunk Nation Behavioral Health include integrated primary care services, suicide prevention services and education services.

-Learn MoreMayo Clinic Health System Holmen Clinic is a mental health clinic in La Crosse County, WI, located at 1303 South Main Street, 54636 zip code.
+Learn MoreMayo Clinic Health System Holmen Clinic is a mental health treatment center in La Crosse County, Wisconsin, located at 1303 South Main Street, 54636 zip code.
 Mayo Clinic Health System Holmen Clinic provides outpatient treatment.
-Mayo Clinic Health System Holmen Clinic offers individual psychotherapy, couples/family therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
-More services at Mayo Clinic Health System Holmen Clinic include court-ordered outpatient treatment.
+Mayo Clinic Health System Holmen Clinic also offers individual psychotherapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
+Mayo Clinic Health System Holmen Clinic also provides court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.